FAQGURU/FAQGURU/topics/en/javascript.md

 * https://github.com/kennymkchan/interview-questions-in-javascript

 [[↑] Back to top](#JavaScript)
 ### Given an integer, determine if it is a power of 2.
-If so, return that number, else return -1 (Expert)
+If so, return that number, else return -1

  Note, 0 is not a power of two.